 How Much is the Over-the-Limit Fee

-Over-the-limit fee vary by credit card issuer but are usually $39.
+Many credit card issuers have gotten rid of over-the-limit fees, so you won't receive a penalty for going over your credit limit.
+The fee varies by credit card issuers for those that do still charge it.
 Check your credit card agreement or the back of your credit card billing statement to find out the over-the-limit fee for your credit card.